Download our guide to building an effective literacy program in your district.

 • DIBELS assessments showed averages of between eight months and 18 1/2 months of growth (yes, you read that correctly … 18.5 months!).

 • The number of 1st graders at A.C.
-Whelan who were in need of intensive support (meaning they were well below grade level at the beginning of 1st grade) decreased by 69% — from 63.5% to 19.8%.
+Whelan who were in need of intensive support (meaning they were well below grade level at the beginning of 1st grade) decreased by 69 percent — from 63.5 percent to 19.8 percent.

 “We’ve just had such a positive response,” Porrazzo said.
 “This is our neediest grade in the school, and we’re closing those gaps and they’re becoming some of our most successful readers.”